The Year of Getting THings Together

 Once you’ve articulated what your quest is (the project you want to undertake) and you’ve accepted it, every day (or nearly) you write down what you plan to accomplish toward your goal.
 The journal is broken up into three acts with two pages of reflection in the middle of each.

-How would this work for a novel?
-Perfectly.
+In a word, perfectly.
 Here’s how I’m doing it.

 Act 1: First draft.